jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-survey-multi-picture.md

 # jspsych-survey-multi-picture plugin

-The survey-multi-picture plugin displays a set of questions with multiple choice response fields.
+The survey-multi-picture plugin displays a set of questions with multiple picture response fields.
 The subject selects a single answer.

 ## Parameters